severalnines/ccbot/README.md

 ## Hubot commands
-You can operate Hubot by giving it commands in the chatroom.
+You can operate Hubot by giving it **s9s command line** commands in the chatroom.
 In principle it does not matter whether you issue to command in a general chatroom where Hubot is present or if it were in a private chat with the bot itself.
 Sending a command will be as following: botname command
-Where botname is the name of your Hubot bot, so if in our example Hubot is called “ccbot” and the command is “status” you would send the command be as following:
+Where botname is the name of your Hubot bot, so if in our example Hubot is called “ccbot” and the command is “node list” you would send the command be as following:
-@ccbot status
+@ccbot s9s node --list

 Note: when you are in a private chat with the chatbot you must omit the addressing of the bot.

 ### Command list
+The commands that you can use are identical with what the **s9s command line** tool supports.
+For more details and an introduction to the **s9s command line** tool, check this [blog post](https://severalnines.com/blog/how-use-s9s-command-line-interface-clustercontrol).

-#### Status
+#### s9s --help
-Syntax:
+Syntax: s9s --help
-status

-Displayes all clusters in ClusterControl and shows their status.
+Shows all available commands in the s9s command line tool.

 Example:
-@ccbot status
+@ccbot s9s --help

+### A few examples
 #### List clusters
-Syntax:
-list clusters
+Syntax: s9s cluster --list --long list clusters

 Lists all clusters with their name, id and status.

 Example:
-@ccbot list clusters
+@ccbot s9s cluster --list --long

 #### Full backup
-Syntax:
-backup cluster _clusterid_ host _hostname_

-Schedules a full backup for an entire cluster using xtrabackup.
-Host is an optional parameter, if not provided CCBot will pick the first host from the cluster.
+Syntax: s9s backup --create --backup-method=&lt;backup method&gt; --cluster-id=&lt;cluster id&gt; --nodes=&lt;list of node:port&gt; --backup-directory=&lt;backup directory&gt;

+Creates a full backup using the specified backup method, backup node and bacup directory.

 Example:
-@ccbot backup cluster 1 host 10.10.12.23
+@ccbot s9s backup --create --backup-method=xtrabackupfull --cluster-id=1 --nodes=10.0.0.5:3306 --backup-directory=/storage/backups

-#### Schema backup
+#### List configuration
-Syntax:
-@backup cluster _clusterid_ schema _schema_ host _hostname_

-Schedules a backup for a single schema using mysqldump.
-Host is an optional parameter, if not provided CCBot will pick the first host from the cluster.
+Syntax: s9s node --list-config --nodes=&lt;list of nodes&gt;

+List the configuration for the specified node(s).

 Example:
-@ccbot backup cluster 1 schema important_schema

-#### Create operational report
-Syntax:
-createreport cluster _clusterid_

-Creates an operational report for the given cluster

-Example:
-@ccbot createreport cluster 1

-#### List operational reports
-Syntax:
-listreports cluster _clusterid_

-Lists all available reports for the given cluster

-Example:
-@ccbot listreports cluster 1

-#### Last loglines
-Syntax:
-lastlog cluster _cluster_ host _host_ filename _filename_ limit _limit_

-Returns the last log lines of the given cluster/host/filename.

-Example:
-@ccbot lastlog cluster 1 host 10.10.12.23 filename /var/log/mysqld.log limit 5
+@ccbot s9s node --list-config --nodes=10.0.0.3 | grep max_